OSGeo/gdal/doc/source/build_hints.rst

     Building such drivers as plugins is generally not necessary, hence the use of a different option from GDAL_ENABLE_PLUGINS.

+In some circumstances, it might be desirable to prevent loading of GDAL plugins.
+This can be done with:

+.. option:: GDAL_AUTOLOAD_PLUGINS:BOOL=ON/OFF

+    Set to OFF to disable loading of GDAL plugins.
+Default is ON.

 Python bindings options
 +++++++++++++++++++++++